robertgambrel/medicare_analysis/README.md

 # medicare_analysis
-Examples of analyses possible with publicly available Medicare data
+Examples of analyses possible with publicly available Medicare data, which will be written up on my website.